leenathomas01/AnthropicStrainCaseStudy/README.md

+**Disclaimer — exploratory research & constructive intent**
+This repository documents exploratory observations made during user-facing interactions with multiple LLMs.
+Sensitive system strings and verbatim internal prompts have been attempted to be redacted to reduce misuse risk.
+The work is offered to support constructive analysis, and full receipts can be shared with trusted researchers or vendors under responsible disclosure.

 # AnthropicStrainCaseStudy

 ## Documenting an Unusual "System Strain" in Anthropic Models: A Case Study on the Impact of Visual Prompts and Self-Referential Data